Genocs/clean-architecture-template/README.md

 The template allow you to use different storage and enterprice service bus.

 Allowed storage are:
-- InMemmoryDB (for development pourpose)
+- InMemoryDB (for development pourpose)
 - SqlServer
 - MongoDB